-- Home page – optimize this page but it shouldn’t be your main focus.
+- Homepage – eCommerce homepage SEO optimization is great, but it shouldn’t be your main focus.

 - FAQ – include frequently asked questions about your products but also include more general questions about your market to target people searching for information.

-- Blog – a blog can be a great entry point to your site and lead generation tool to get people into your sales funnel early in the buying cycle.
+- Blog – a blog can be a great entry point to your site and a lead-generation tool to get people into your sales funnel early in the buying cycle.

-- Help/support – including help or support information on your site helps your customers but also lets you expand your SEO efforts.
+- Help/support – including help or support information on your site both helps your customers and lets you expand your SEO efforts.

 Effective Site Navigation & Site Architecture

-Simple, easy-to-follow site navigation makes it easy for your visitors to find what they’re looking for but it also helps with SEO.
-Google’s crawler is like any other visitor to the site – it will find more information when the navigation structure is easy to figure out.
+Simple, easy-to-follow site navigation not only makes it easy for your visitors to find what they’re looking for, but it also helps with SEO.
+Google’s crawler is like any other visitor to the site: it will find more information when the navigation structure is easy to figure out.

 Use a “silo” site structure for your website.
 Your home page should link to category pages which then link to either sub-category or product pages.

-Aim for no more than three clicks to get to product pages with well structured internal linking.
+Aim for no more than three clicks to get to product pages with well-structured internal linking.
 Any more than that and Google’s crawler may not index everything.
-Beyond this causing issues with Google, user experience issues may cause customers to leave your website because they can’t find what they’re looking for.
+If it takes Beyond this causing issues with Google, user experience issues may cause customers to leave your website because they can’t find what they’re looking for.

 Breadcrumb navigation is a good tool from both a human visitor and a Google crawler perspective.
 Every page will show the “breadcrumb trail” that led to that page, making it easy to navigate up and down the site structure.